canfuu/redis-mover/README.md

 This program is so simple that I’m concerned every guru can understand it;

-I will expend this project when I want;
+I will extend this project when I want;

 My english is not good :(